privong/papers-in-markdown/aastex62/demo.md

 Markup      Notation
 ----------- -------------------------
-\latex      `\emph{emphasize this}`
+\LaTeX      `\emph{emphasize this}`
 HTML        `<em>emphasize this</em>`
 Markdown    `_emphasize this_`

 Table: Emphasizing text in several markup specifications. {#tbl:mu_emphasis}

-In comparison to \TeX and HTML, Markdown's emphasis method is less visually intrusive, making it easier to read the source.
+In comparison to \TeX\ and HTML, Markdown's emphasis method is less visually intrusive, making it easier to read the source.
 For the remainder of the document I assume the reader is familiar with synxatx of Markdown.
 This set of templates specifically utilizes the `pandoc` Markdown flavor^[<https://pandoc.org/MANUAL.html#pandocs-markdown>] which has some differences and extensions compared to Gruber's original specification.